bekk/bekk-christmas/post/elm/andthen-in-progress.md

 authors:
   - Simen Fonnes
 ---
-Consider that we want to implement a function that takes a `String` name which consists of several names and returns the last name in this `String` if it exists.
+Consider that we want to implement a function that takes a `String` name which consists of several names and returns the last name if it exists.
 The signature can look something like this:

 ```elm
 toLastName : Maybe String -> Maybe String